 The $23 Million Shadow

-By 2025, the floor price had dropped 95%, from a mint price of roughly $2,300 to roughly $111.
+By 2025, the floor price had collapsed 95%, from a mint price of roughly $2,300 to roughly $111.
 A class-action lawsuit filed in January 2025 called the NELK team "snake-oil salesmen masquerading as entrepreneurs."
 The defense's response was characteristically blunt: "Plaintiff may regret his purchase, and turning down a full refund.
 But regret does not plead fraud."

 The People Who Left

 Empires leave casualties.
 NELK's expansion required Kyle to become something he never set out to be: a manager.
 A disciplinarian.
 The guy who fires people.
+And not quietly, because the firings became content too.

 905 Shooter (Jason Pagaduan, their longtime cameraman and editor) was let go in October 2019.
 Kyle's assessment was blunt: "He didn't do any work behind the camera at all.
 Very lazy.
 Would huff and puff when you asked him to edit, taking midday naps."
 There were also allegations of inappropriate messages to women and $10,000 in lost cameras.
 Two years later, Kyle confronted him about it on the Full Send Podcast.
 On camera, obviously.
+They eventually reconciled in backstage NELK fashion: a 2024 reunion at UFC 297 in Toronto, Drake in the room, the camera rolling on the moment of forgiveness.

 Jesse